The mutation process on the ancestral line under selection: Parameter dependence

 \subsection{The ancestral type distribution}

 We now turn to the ancestral type distribution, whose dependence on the selection parameter is illustrated in Figure~\ref{fig:anc_dist}.
-In what follows, we use the shorthand $x'$ for $\frac{\dd}{\dd s^N} x$, $\frac{\dd}{\dd \sigma} x$ or $\frac{\dd}{\dd s} x$ for a quantity $x$ (there will be no risk of confusion) and suppress the explicit dependence on $s^N$, $\sigma$ and $s$, respectively.
+In what follows, we use the shorthand $x'$ for $\frac{\dd}{\dd s^N} x(s^N)$, $\frac{\dd}{\dd \s} x(\s)$ or $\frac{\dd}{\dd s} x(s)$ for a quantity $x$ depending on \(s^N,\s\) and \(s\), respectively (there will be no risk of confusion) and suppress the explicit parameter dependence. \begin{prop} The stationary probabilities for a type-1 ancestor, namely $\P(A^N_\infty=1)$, \allowbreak$\P(\cA_\infty=1)$, and $\P(A_\infty=1)$ from \eqref{anc_unfit}, \eqref{anc_unfit_diff}, and \eqref{anc_unfit_det}, are strictly decreasing in $s^N, \sigma$, and $s$, respectively. \end{prop} \begin{proof} For the finite case, differentiating $\P(A^N_\infty=1)$ with respect to $s^N$ gives